Hit enter to search or ESC to close

 If work begins before the applicant has submitted a written application to the relevant development agency the whole project will be ineligible for aid.

-9. Eligible Costs and Aid Intensity
+9. Eligible Costs and Aid intensity

 The aid shall cover the following eligible costs: